marie84/Mvcframe/06/README.md

 This folder "06" contains the files of creating my first mvcframe work as a student.
-This version v0.2 its updated with adding a guestbook to the frame.

 Updated/cleaned up the folder structure from previous version, nicer now.